About:

 This is a perfect lens for portrait work and indoor shots where you might not want to use a flash.
 It is one of the fastest lenses you can buy and paired with the 1D Mk III or Mk IV, it is an amazing combination.
 Also, because of the speed, it should also make for one of the fastest sports photography lenses you can buy provided you can get in close enough.
 I elected the 50mm over Canon’s excellent 85mm to get weather sealing which the 85mm f/1.2 lacks.

 I am quite happy with this lens.
-For a 70-300 zoom, it is remarkably compact and draws much less attention than other equivalent zoom lenses while delivering good performance and remarkably sharp images for such a long zoom focal range.
+For a 100-500 zoom, it is remarkably compact while delivering good performance and remarkably sharp images for such a long zoom focal range.
 This makes it an ideal lens for people photography in areas/times where you may not want people to notice you or in crowds where a physically larger lens may get in the way.
 This lens is also remarkably sharp for a 70-300 zoom making it quite nice for bird photography.

 Canon EF 100mm Macro f/2.8L Macro IS USM